aneopsy/neoBDD/README.md

 ## License

-A OpenSource For an Freedom World...
+A OpenSource for a Freedom World...